Creating a Video-Wall with Yodeck

 Overscan Test Card

-Here is what you should normally be seen in all 4 corners of each screen:
+Here is what you should normally see in all 4 corners of each screen:

 Without Overscan